boulderdsa/boulderdsa.github.io/resources.md

 As specified in our [bylaws]({% link resources/bylaws-updated.md %}), the chapter is led by the following elected officers, who can be contacted by [email][email-officers].

-* Co-Chairs: William McGrew and Mary Doran
+* Co-Chairs: Aidan Wall and Mary Doran
-* Communications Facilitator: Aidan Wall
+* Communications Facilitator: Will McCloskey
-* Treasurer: Jacquie Richardson
+* Treasurer: Jan

 ## Working group resources